Zeta-and-Company/pydistinto/howto.md

 The script expects the following as input.
 See the `data` folder for an example.

 - A folder with plain text files.
 They need to be in UTF-8 encoding.
 The files should all be in one folder (here, the `corpus`folder).
 - A metadata file called "metadata.csv" with category information about each file, identified through the column header called "idno" and which contains the filenames (without the extension).
 The metadata file should be a CSV file, with the "\t" (tab character) used as the separator character.
-This metadata file should be at the same level as the `corpus` folder (here, it is in the `sampledata` folder)
+This metadata file should be at the same level as the `corpus` folder (here, it is in the `data` folder)
 - A file with stopwords, called `stoplist.txt`, with one stopword per line.
 (This can be empty but should be there.)